 If the art programs you're applying to don't weigh test scores strongly, you can aim lower.
 A 1200 on the SAT or 1200 on the ACT is a good goal to set, but if your portfolio is strong, you can likely get lower than these scores and still have an excellent chance of getting accepted.

 For programs that don't require standardized test scores, you can opt not to take the ACT/SAT or not to send scores if you're unhappy with them.
 However, we only recommend doing this if your grades are fairly strong, as you'll need to have some proof of being able to succeed in school.
 Also, if you score well, we recommend sending in your scores, even if they're not required.
 Strong standardized test scores will always be a boost to your application.

-Having additional test scores, such as AP and SAT Subject Test scores, is also a good way to strengthen your application.
-Aim for a 3 or higher for APs (or a 4 or 5 if you're applying to highly competitive schools like Yale or Brown), and 600+ on SAT Subject Tests (or 700/750+ for highly competitive schools).
+Having additional test scores, such as AP or IB scores, is also a good way to strengthen your application.
+Aim for a 3 or higher for APs (or a 4 or 5 if you're applying to highly competitive schools like Yale or Brown), and 4+ on IBs (or a 5 or higher for highly competitive schools).
 Again, art is already your spike, so you can take these tests in the subjects you think you'll do best in.

 In general, you want the majority (at least ¾) of your extracurriculars to relate to art.
 This will reinforce your spike.
 There are multiple ways to get strong extracurriculars:

 If you have won an art competition, that's a great thing to have on your application!
 This is true even if it was a small/local competition, or if you weren't given the top prize but were still given an award/honorable mention.
 Winning a competition obviously shows you are a talented artist, but even just applying to one shows colleges you're motivated and believe in your skills, which they love seeing in applicants.